Educational Opportunities for Providers

 Credits Available:

-• Physicians – maximum of 0.50 AMA PRA Category 1 Credit(s)™
+• AMA PRA Category 1 Credits™ (7.50 hours)

-Estimated Time to Complete Activity: 30 minutes
+Estimated time to complete 7 hours and 30 minutes

 Non-Credit Opportunities